 Steps to prepare a DA

 If your development proposal is not classified as exempt or complying development, you may need to lodge a development application (DA) to get development consent.
-From November 2020 this will need to be done via the NSW Government's planning e-portal NSW Planning Portal
+All DAs are required to be submitted via the NSW Government's planning e-portal NSW Planning Portal.

 Below is our 5-step guide to preparing and lodging a DA.